Julian Lanchès

 Contact

 Julian Lanchès is a Junior Research Fellow for the Current and Emerging Threats Programme at the International Centre for Counter-Terrorism.
-He specialises in the far right and Islamism, with his work focusing on different manifestations of extremism and terrorism online, the role of disinformation, propaganda, and identity in violent radicalisation, terrorist actors' strategies and modus operandi, as well as the mainstreaming of extremism.
+He specialises in extremist and terrorist online activity, as well as the operational behaviour of terrorist actors.